 The Council approach is part of a multi-agency approach coordinated by the Nottingham and Nottinghamshire Modern Slavery Partnership.
 A substantial amount of training has been delivered to voluntary, statutory and private sector stakeholders, much of it delivered by Snowdrop.
 The key future training need has been identified as empowering frontline workers to be more professionally curious and proactive in responding to concerns.
-Slavery is a business model that is continually evolving to exploit new opportunities and professionals responses need to keep pace, recognising that colleagues within the organisation and our non-governmental partners should be trained on modern slavery/trafficking in order to raise awareness, learn the pathway and ensure compliance with the Modern Slavery Act 2015.
+Slavery is a business model that is continually evolving to exploit new opportunities and professionals' responses need to keep pace, recognising that colleagues within the organisation and our non-governmental partners should be trained on modern slavery/trafficking in order to raise awareness, learn the pathway and ensure compliance with the Modern Slavery Act 2015.

-Basic e-learning continues to be available for all Council colleagues.
-A total of 591 colleagues have undertaken the e-learning module since its re-launch in November 2018.
-In addition, 8 people attended the Modern Day Slavery CP Workshop and 609 people completed Safeguarding Awareness which refers to Modern Slavery in the context of a form of abuse and instructs participants how to report all types of abuse if they see it or suspect it.
-A further 42 colleagues attended workshops on Modern Slavery/Trafficking for front line assessment staff during this reporting period.
+Basic e-learning continues to be available for all Council colleagues including the Safeguarding Awareness training which refers to Modern Slavery in the context of a form of abuse and instructs participants how to report all types of abuse if they see it or suspect it.
+A total of 621 colleagues have undertaken the e-learning module since its re-launch in November 2018.
+Between 1st April 2020 and 31st March 2021, 257 Council colleagues completed Safeguarding eLearning.